Grix (GRIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Grix Historical Price

-According to the latest data gathered on Grix live price page, the current price of Grix is 0.02251326USD.
-The circulating supply of Grix(GRIX) is 100.25M GRIX , giving it a market capitalization of $2.26M.
+According to the latest data gathered on Grix live price page, the current price of Grix is 0.02345373USD.
+The circulating supply of Grix(GRIX) is 100.25M GRIX , giving it a market capitalization of $2.35M.

 The Grix Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GRIX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.